How to make steamed soft shell clams, otherwise known as steamers, a specialty of New England.

 Cover the pot.
 Bring the water to a boil.
 Let the clams cook in the steam from the boiling water for about 5-10 minutes, until the steamer clam shells are wide open, then remove the pot from the heat.
 Any steamers that didn't open should be discarded.
 (The pot might foam up and boil over while cooking, so keep an eye on it while cooking.)
 Let the clams cool for a couple minutes.

-3 Carefully remove the cooked clams from the pot, placing them in a serving bowl.
+3 Place steamer water in bowls for serving: Carefully remove the cooked clams from the pot, placing them in a serving bowl.
 Do not discard the clam broth left in the pot.
 Instead pour a bit of the hot broth into bowls for serving.
 Put the melted butter into small bowls for dipping.

-4 Serve the steamers with a bowl for the clams, an empty bowl for the shells, a small bowl with broth for dipping, and a smaller bowl with butter for dipping.
+4 Serve with melted butter: Serve the steamers with a bowl for the clams, an empty bowl for the shells, a small bowl with broth for dipping, and a smaller bowl with butter for dipping.

 Note, the siphon end of the clam may be a bit tough and rubbery.
 You can eat it or not.
 In any case, it makes a great handle for dipping.